 What we don't like:

-It stands up in the wind if set up correctly, which is easy to do, and disassembling is a breeze.
+It stands up in the wind if set up correctly.

 Set up is easy, but you must be meticulous and follow the steps.
 Disassembling is a breeze.

 It's like an umbrella, but unlike an umbrella, the Neso sunshade won’t go flying away with a gust of wind.
 And it provides better shade.

 The Neso tent may not be the best option for use on a crowded beach and in shifting wind conditions.

 >> Click here to check the price of the Neso Tent for 2 people